syaldram/Red-vs-Blue---Cyber-Security/README.md

 # Red-vs-Blue---Cyber-Security

+## Please see the Red vs Blue Presentation for full detail report!

 Azure lab environment  for assessment, analysis, and hardening of a vulnerable system.
 This report includes;
    - Red Team (Offensive) Security Assessment